wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 1. "MultiAction" invokes a sequence of actions programmed to open and position several window by one button.

-1. Instant Replay of last 15 seconds on YouTube, if you also bought an Elgato capture card hardware.
+1. Instant Replay of the last 15 seconds on YouTube, if you also bought an Elgato capture card hardware.

 1. <a target="_blank" href="https://www.youtube.com/watch?v=M4ckb53gxh0">VIDEO</a>: Control the OBS streaming app.